realMidoss/patri/README.md

 2. Seting a Database
 3. Writing code in a clean way

-Thanks to Luna, Prefix and Frog
+Thanks to Forg, Jaymo, Luna and Prefix

 -A Midoss Project 2020-